-For centuries, mathematicians have tried, in various ways, to explain the foundations of mathematics so that it could be developed further at any time to meet any new quantitative challenge.
+For centuries, mathematicians have tried, in various ways, to explain the foundations of mathematics so that math could be developed further at any time to meet any new quantitative challenge.
 The present development of math is yet another way.
 It makes a contribution that otherwise would be absent:

 A pair of things is a single thing together with another single thing.